 Students may drop a course until the end of the first quarter of any course (known as the Add/Drop date).
 A course dropped before the end of the first week of class (or the end of the first day of an intensive course) will not appear on the student's transcript.
 A course dropped between that time and the Add/Drop date will appear on the student's transcript as a W but will not affect the GPA.
-Students wishing to withdraw from a course that has already begun may submit a Request for a Class Extension, Incomplete, or Withdrawal form through their Populi profile..
+Students wishing to withdraw from a course that has already begun may submit a Request for a Class Withdrawal form through their Populi profile.
 If the course is dropped in the designated time frame, the student will receive a 100% refund of tuition.
-However, if a student fails to drop the course in the appropriate time frame or fails to inform the Registrar, they will receive a 0% refund of tuition.
+However, if a student does not drop the course in the appropriate time frame or fails to inform the Registrar, they will receive a 0% refund of tuition.
+Administrative and technical fees are not refundable.